richardhenyash/perkulater/README.md

 - [Acknowledgements](#acknowledgements)

 ## Background ##
-With the rise in home working, many former commuters now miss out on a the joy of drinking a high quality morning coffee made with the finest ingredients.
-Perkulater aims to provide great quality coffee beans and ground coffee, delivered to your home.
+With the rise in home working, many former commuters now miss out on a the joy of drinking a high quality morning coffee made with the finest ingredients. **Perkulater** aims to provide great quality coffee beans and ground coffee, delivered to your home.

 ## Mission Statement ##
 To provide great quality coffee beans and ground coffee delivered to your home.

 ## Target Audience ##
-The target audience for perkulater are consumers who love great quality coffee and would like to be able to make coffee shop quality coffee at home.
+The target audience for **perkulater** are consumers who love great quality coffee and would like to be able to make coffee shop quality coffee at home.

+## Stakeholder Interviews
+Short interviews were carried out with potential customers.

+"What information would you need in order to make a purchase from an online coffee beans and ground coffee website?"
+* "What variety are the coffee beans?"
+* "Are the coffee beans responsibly sourced?"
+* "Are the coffee beans available in whole beans and ground?"
+* "Which coffee machines are the ground coffees and coffe beans suitable for?"
+* "What is the price?"
+* "What are the delivery costs?"
+* "Is there positive feedback from happy customers?"

+"Are there any particular features you would like to see in an online coffee beans and ground coffee website?"
+* "I would like to be able to subscribe to get a regular delivery of my favourite coffee beans."
+* "I would like to be able to subscribe to get a regular delivery of different coffee beans selected based on my preferences."
+* "I would like to be able to purchase a gift card."

 ## Business Objectives ##
 * Provide a high quality, well designed online shop that enables secure purchases, inspires confidence in the quality of the product, and increases the likelyhood of repeat purchases and subscriptions.
-* Provide the ability for customers to leave positive feedback and reviews on the products, to inspire confidence.
+* Provide the ability for customers to leave positive feedback and reviews on the products, to inspire confidence in new customers.
 * Grow the brand over time, starting with coffee beans and ground coffee and scaling up to add more products as the brand grows.
 * Track sales data to inform future business strategy.